Period 4 element: Potassium

-Potassium (K) is an alkali metal, placed under sodium and over rubidium, and is the first element of period 4.
-It is one of the most reactive elements in the periodic table, therefore usually only found in compounds.
-It tends to oxidize in air very rapidly, thus accounting for its rapid reaction with oxygen when freshly exposed to air.
-When freshly exposed, it is rather silvery, but it quickly begins to tarnish as it reacts with air.
-It is soft enough to be cut with a knife and it is the second least dense element.
-Potassium has a relatively low melting point; it will melt just by putting it under a small open flame.
-It also is less dense than water, and can, in turn, float.
+Potassium (K) is an alkali metal, underneath sodium and above rubidium, and the first element of period 4.
+One of the most reactive chemical elements, it is usually found only in compounds.
+It is a silvery metal that tarnishes rapidly when exposed to the oxygen in air, which oxidizes it.
+It is soft enough to be cut with a knife and the second least-dense element.
+Potassium has a relatively low melting point; it will melt under a small open flame.
+It also is less dense than water, and can, in principle, float (although it will react with any water it is exposed to).

 Calcium

 Calcium (Ca) is the second element in the period.
-An alkali earth metal, calcium is almost never found in nature due to its high reactivity with water.
-It has one of the most widely known and acknowledged biological roles in all animals and some plants, making up bones and teeth, and used in some applications in cells, such as signals for cellular processeses.
-It is regarded as the most abundant mineral in the body's mass.
+An alkali earth metal, native calcium is almost never found in nature, because it reacts with water.
+It has one of the most widely-known biological roles in all animals and some plants, making up structural elements such as bones and teeth.
+It also has applications in cells, such as signals for cellular processeses.
+It is regarded as the most abundant mineral in the human body.

 d-block elements

 Scandium

 Scandium (Sc) is the third element in the period, and is the first transition metal in the periodic table.
-Scandium is quite common in nature, but difficult to isolate because it is most prevalent in rare earth compounds, which are difficult to isolate elements from.
-Scandium has very few commercial applications because of the aforementioned facts, and currently its only major application is in aluminium alloys.
+Scandium is quite common in nature, but difficult to isolate because its chemistry mirrors that of the other rare earth compounds quite closely.
+Scandium has very few commercial applications, the major exception being aluminium alloys.

 Titanium

 Titanium (Ti) is an element in group 4.
-Titanium is both one of the least dense metals and one of the strongest and most corrosion-resistant, and as such has many applications, especially in alloys with other elements, such as iron.
-Due to its aforementioned properties, it is commonly used in airplanes, golf clubs, and other objects that must be strong, but lightweight.
+Titanium is both one of the least dense metals and one of the strongest and most corrosion-resistant.
+As such, it has many applications, especially in alloys with other elements, such as iron.
+It is commonly used in airplanes, golf clubs, and other objects that must be strong, but lightweight.